A tornado outbreak in February? In the Great Lakes? Storms leave a trail of destruction

 Storms destroyed a hangar and damaged planes at a small airport in Madison County, between Dayton and Columbus.
 Toppled trees closed roads in the area until the debris could be cleared.

-At least four other storms in Ohio were confirmed as tornadoes — in Montgomery and Greene counties in southwestern Ohio; east of Columbus in Franklin and Licking counties; in Hilliard in Franklin County; and near Springfield in Clark County, the National Weather Service said.
+At least five other storms in Ohio were confirmed as tornadoes — in Montgomery and Greene counties in southwestern Ohio; east of Columbus in Franklin and Licking counties; in Hilliard in Franklin County; east of London in Madison County and ending just south of West Jefferson; and near Springfield in Clark County.
 The latter was rated at EF-2 strength.

 At one point, more than 50,000 customers in Ohio and Michigan lacked power Wednesday, according to PowerOutage.us.

+The National Weather Service’s Chicago office reported via the social media platform X that at least 11 confirmed tornadoes touched down in northern Illinois, including 10 in the Chicago area.

-In Geneva, in Chicago’s western suburbs, storms uprooted trees and left some homes with broken windows and shorn-off doors Tuesday evening, Fire Chief Mike Antenore said.
+In Geneva, in the city's western suburbs, storms uprooted trees and left some homes with broken windows and shorn-off doors Tuesday evening, Fire Chief Mike Antenore said.

 Geneva resident Rebecca Harrington said the storm “cycloned” into her home and collapsed its foyer area.

-Note: This story has been corrected to say that tornadoes in Michigan have been reported rarely in the first week of March, occurring only in 1956, 1961, 1976 and 1983.
-They are more common in the entire month of March.